Seven-year-promise/LSD_EBM_MRI/README.md

 ## <div align="center">Documentation</div>

 LSD-EBM 🚀 is based on a latent space diffusion energy-based prior to leverage diffusion models, which exhibit high-quality image generation for both in 2D and 3D formats.
+The performance of the those models are tested on the 2D public datasets (MNIST, CIFAR10, and CelebA), and our domestic vertebrae datasets (3D).

 We hope that this work will help the researchers and engineers in image generation or out-painting for MRI imaging.

 To request an access to the mentioned MRI dataset in the article, please free to contact us.